-SECTION 23.
+SECTION 24.
 TDC Chapter 56 (Medical Center (MC) Zone).
 TDC 56 (Medical Center Planning District (MC)) is deleted in its entirety and replaced with TDC 56 (Medical Center (MC) Zone) to read as follows:

 Section 56.100 - Purpose.
 The purpose of this Medical Center (MC) Zone is to provide care facilities, allied health care uses and limited supporting retail and service uses for the convenience of patients, patient visitors and staff.
-The minimum MC zone size is 25 acres.

-Section 56.200 - Use Categories.
+(1) Use Categories.
 Table 56-1 lists use categories Permitted Outright (P) or Conditionally Permitted (C) in the MC zone.
 Use categories may also be designated as Limited (L) and subject to the limitations listed in Table 56-1 and restrictions identified in TDC 56.210.
 Limitations may restrict the specific type of use, location, size, or other characteristics of the use category.
 Use categories which are not listed are prohibited within the zone, except for uses which are found by the City Manager or appointee to be of a similar character and to meet the purpose of this zone, as provided in TDC 31.070.
+(2) Overlay Zones.
+Additional uses may be allowed in a particular overlay zone.
+See the overlay zone Chapters for additional uses.

-Use Categories in the MC Zone USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES RESIDENTIAL USE CATEGORIES Group Living P (L) Permitted uses limited to: Congregate Care Facilities, subject to TDC 56.210(3); Residential Facilities, subject to TDC 56.210(3); and Nursing Facilities.
-COMMERCIAL USE CATEGORIES Eating and Drinking Establishments P (L) Subject to TDC 56.210(2).
-Medical Office P Retail Sales and Services P (L) Permitted uses limited to: Branch bank / automatic teller; Barber/beauty shop; Child day care center, subject to 34.100; Durable medical goods sales and rentals; Fitness center; and Pharmacy.
-All uses subject to TDC 56.210(2): INSTITUTIONAL USE CATE INSTITUTIONAL USE CATEGORIES Medical Centers P/C Establishment of a helipad as an accessory use requires a conditional use permit.
+Use Categories in the MC Zone USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES RESIDENTIAL USE CATEGO ORIES Group Living P (L) Permitted uses limited to: Congregate Care Facilities, subject to TDC 56.210(3); Residential Facilities, subject to TDC 56.210(3); and Nursing Facilities.
+COMMERCIAL USE CATEG Eating and Drinking Establishments P (L) Subject to TDC 56.210(2).
+Medical Office Р Retail Sales and Services P (L) Permitted uses limited to: Branch bank / automatic teller; Barber/beauty shop; Child day care center; Durable medical goods sales and rentals; Fitness center; and Pharmacy.
+All uses subject to TDC 56.210(2): INSTITUTIONAL USE CATEGORIES Medical Centers P/C Establishment of a helipad as an accessory use requires a conditional use permit.
+Colleges, Universities and Private Career Schools P (L) Permitted uses limited to nursing schools and other medical training facilities.

-Table 56-1 Use Categories in the MC Zon
+Table 56-1 se Categories in the MC Zone

-USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES Colleges, Universities and Private Career Schools P (L) Permitted uses limited to nursing schools and other medical training facilities.
-INFRASTRUCTURE AND UT ILITIES US SE CATEGORIES Basic Utilities P/C (L) Permitted uses limited to sewer and water pump stations and pressure reading stations.
+USE CATEGORY STATUS LIMITATIONS AND CODE REFERENCES INFRASTRUCTURE AND UT ILITIES US SE CATEGORIES Basic Utilities P/C (L) Permitted uses limited to sewer and water pump stations and pressure reading stations.
 Conditional uses limited to: Electrical substation; Natural gas pumping station; and Water reservoir.
 Transportation Facilities Р Wireless Communication Facility P/C (L) Permitted uses limited to: Wireless Communication Facility Attached.
 Conditional uses limited to: Wireless Communication Facility.
 Subject to maximum height and minimum setback standards defined by TDC Chapter 73F.